Skip to footer content

 Merge PDF files using IronPDF

 IronPDF can be used to efficiently handle large or merge multiple PDF documents.
 Because of the built-in functionality for slow loading and incremental updates, you can process documents with less RAM.
-With the additional lines of code, we may combine several PDF documents into a single PDF file.
+With the following lines of code, we may combine several PDF documents into a single PDF file.

 The sample code for combining several PDF files is shown below.

-from ironpdf import *
+from ironpdf import PdfDocument

-firstPDF = PdfDocument.FromFile("A.pdf")
+first_pdf = PdfDocument.FromFile("A.pdf")

-secondPDF = PdfDocument.FromFile("B.pdf")
+second_pdf = PdfDocument.FromFile("B.pdf")

 PYTHON